-At the time of the survey 95% of the site was in agricultural use, either as arable land or ley grassland.
-The remainder consists of Agricultural Buildings, Woodland and Urban land (a disused quarry in the south-west).
+At the time of the survey 97% of the site was in agricultural use, either as arable land or ley grassland.
+The remainder consists of Agricultural Buildings, Woodland and Urban land consisting of a disused quarry in the south-west, and a working quarry to the north-east.